Updated: Dec 5, 2022

 Which brings be to my favorite anatomy book…

-I read this a while back when I was preparing to teach the anatomy section of a 200 and I could not put it down.
-It is now the book I assign because it is so engaging and so useful.
+I read this a while back when I was preparing to teach the anatomy section of a 200 hour training and I could not put it down.
+It is the book I recommend because it is so engaging and so useful.
 It tells the fascinating story of our bodies in the context of evolution.
 What we learn is that as much as we make of the world, it has made us.

 By Elson M. Haas, MD